chjj/vanilla/README.md

 - `Response::view.render(name[, locals])` - The same thing as `View.show`,
   except it serves a response.

-- `Response::buffer(callback)` - Buffer the response's output. `callback`
-  receives one argument: `data`, which is a Buffer of all data that was written to the response up until `Response.end` was called.
-Be careful with this.
 - `Response::error(code[, body, ...])` - Responds with with an HTTP error.
 - `Response::cookie(name, val[, options/expires])` - Get/Set a cookie.
 Clear a
    cookie by setting `val` to null.